Arts Educator & Artist Campaign School

 A-REALL is a professional learning community for arts educators, teaching artists, and arts integration classroom teachers committed to anti-racism in learning spaces, presented by the MSDE Fine Arts Office and AEMS.

-The cohort of twenty-four (24) Maryland participants will convene bi-monthly to address racial inequities in arts education by:
+The first cohort of twenty-seven (27) Maryland participants convened bi-monthly to address racial inequities in arts education throughout 2021 by:

 - learning and reconciling history and the root causes of educational and art world disparities,